-Ignatius of the Basque land of Loyola, a saint of grand Spanish gestures who took the world by storm in the wake of the Middle Ages.
+Ignatius of the Basque land of Loyola, a saint of grand Spanish gestures who took the world by storm during the Reformation.
 Elizabeth Ann Bayley Seton of New York, the American wife and mother who founded a religious community soon after the American Revolution.
 The former was born in a castle in one of the world’s superpowers and the latter in a house by the Hudson in a land that wasn’t even a nation yet.

 Their life stories are a study in contrasts.
 Before he converted, Ignatius was a worldly, romantic teenager, who saw himself in his favorite stories of chivalry: El Cid and Camelot and The Song of Roland.
 Elizabeth was a spiritually-minded girl who found God in nature during long solitary walks where “the Heavenly Peace…came over my soul, and I am sure in two hours so enjoyed grew 10 years in my spiritual life.”

 And yet, look closely at the features of their lives and you see how alike these very different saints really were.

 Both lost mothers when they were too small to remember; Ignatius at his birth in 1491, Elizabeth at age 3 in 1777.
 Both reveled in dress-up balls and social life in young adulthood, only to reject the world later in life.
 Both underwent a conversion when they were confined due to illness — at the side of her dying husband in 1803 Elizabeth discovered the Catholic Church through her Italian hosts; in 1521 Ignatius’s leg was shattered by a cannonball and he spent his recovery reading the lives of the saints.